 When the driver installation is done, restart your computer.
 Try to use your Mic again and see if it works.

-- Go to start menu and click Settings.
-Optionally, you can press Windows + I keys to open Settings.
+- Go to the Start menu and click Settings.
+Alternatively, you can press Windows + I keys to open Settings.

 - Select Privacy.